 The idea behind it is that instead of measuring success based on how long someone is present in the office, it’s assessed on results and work quality.
-As Netflix, who were one of the first companies to offer the program back in 2004, puts it, “we don’t track hours worked per day or per week, so why are we tracking days of vacation per year?” the company stated in a slideshow titled “Freedom & Responsibility Culture”.
+As Netflix, who was one of the first companies to offer the program back in 2004, puts it, “we don’t track hours worked per day or per week, so why are we tracking days of vacation per year?” the company stated in a slideshow titled “Freedom & Responsibility Culture”.
 “We should focus on what people get done, not how many hours or days worked.
 Just as we don’t have a 9-5 day policy, we don’t need a vacation policy.”

 The Importance of Taking Days Off

 It’s no secret how hard people in the tech industry work.
-With such high expectations and a competitive work culture, it comes as no shock to learn that a typical work week exceeds the usual 40 hours.
+With such high expectations and competitive work culture, it comes as no shock to learn that a typical work week exceeds the usual 40 hours.
 It’s also not surprising to discover that burnouts, which is now an official medical diagnosis, are a huge problem within the industry.

 Taking time off from work is imperative for health and well-being.
 With excessive stress being linked to heart disease and high blood pressure, having time off gives you the opportunity to destress and recoup from the pressure and demands of everyday work life.

 It can also enhance job performance.
 It gives you the chance to recharge your batteries and be inspired by a different environment.
 Even if you spend your time off at home, being away from the office can give you a fresh perspective on how you go about your work.

 So, could an unrestricted vacation policy be the answer to encourage more tech workers to take time off?
 We’ll weigh in on the perks and pitfalls implementing an unlimited PTO could bring to your company.

 The Perks of Unlimited PTO